 Tender, thinly sliced sirloin tip steak, grilled to perfection with a sweet glaze.
 Teriyaki Steak Skewers are a great indoor or outdoor grilling option.
 Use store-bought sauce, or prepare homemade teriyaki sauce with pantry ingredients in just a few minutes flat!

-I love steak.
-I almost forgot how much I loved it.
+I’m not a huge lover of red meat, but these Teriyaki Steak Skewers were absolutely divine!
 To be completely truthful, I can’t remember the last time I ate steak.
 It’s not an easy thing to do when you live with a vegetarian.
 Sure, I can prepare meat anytime I want, but I always feel like I need to prepare two meals – one for me and one for him – so it’s easier to just eat vegetarian dishes at home.
-But, on a weekend cottage trip, these Teriyaki Steak Skewers were just what I needed to get me back to my love affair with beef.
+But, on a weekend cottage trip, these skewers were just what I needed.

 I really need to tell you about how my mind works.
 Most people go to a cottage to relax and spend some time with nature.
 I do too, but my mind works a little differently.
 In my head, I kept thinking that a 4-day cottage trip, without work or much responsibility, would leave me with so much time to work on my blog.
 I started to plan a menu three weeks in advance.
 I’m not kidding!